Definition

 Monolithic Kernel

-A monolithic kernel is an operating system architecture where the entire kernel executes as a single, large process in kernel mode.
-In this design, all OS services (e.g., file system, device drivers, memory management) share the same address space.
+A monolithic kernel is an OS architecture where the entire kernel executes as a single process in kernel mode.
+All OS services (file system, device drivers, memory management) share the same address space.
+Any procedure can call any other, resulting in high performance but increased complexity.

-• Efficiency: Communication between system components is fast because it involves simple function calls rather than message passing.
+Fast communication between components via simple function calls rather than message passing.

-• Vulnerability: A bug in any single component (like a device driver) can potentially crash the entire operating system, as everything runs with the same high privilege level.
+A bug in any component (e.g., device driver) can crash the entire OS, as everything runs at the same privilege level.